Urban Air Quality Assessment

 CAG

+This project is a collaborative effort between the Center for Applied Geomatics (CAG) and the Space Application Center (SAC), dedicated to revolutionizing air quality monitoring across India by leveraging cutting-edge satellite remote-sensing technology.
 In densely populated urban areas, limited air quality monitoring stations hinder effective pollution prevention at a micro-scale level.
-Traditional monitoring stations, sparsely distributed and insufficient in capturing the dynamic nature of air quality, fall short of mapping atmospheric pollution accurately.
-The aim is to explore satellite remote sensing—a game-changer in assessing and mapping air pollution.
-Our research utilises satellite imagery to offer synoptic views of vast areas, providing a comprehensive understanding of pollutant variations and concentrations, explicitly focusing on major pollutants such as NO2, SO2, PM 2.5, and O3.
+Traditional monitoring stations, sparsely distributed, fall short of mapping atmospheric pollution accurately.
+Our research aims to explore satellite remote sensing as a game-changer in assessing and mapping air pollution, using satellite imagery to provide comprehensive synoptic views of pollutant variations and concentrations, specifically focusing on major pollutants such as NO2, SO2, PM 2.5, and O3.